 Compare vs alternatives

 Honest matrix.
-Each tool below has real strengths — we tell you when to pick them instead of us.
+Each tool below has real strengths, and we tell you when to pick them instead of us.
 No checkboxes for marketing features that don’t map to actual shipped capability.

 The alternatives we compare